file.kiwi

 Click the Add button.

-If you see the [Attach to Webfolder] menu as above, it is normal.
+If you see the [Attach Web Folder] menu as shown above, everything is working correctly.

-When you click this menu, the Filekiwi window will pop up.
-When a Webfolder is created, a link will be added.
+When you click this menu, the FileKiwi window will appear.
+A web folder will be created and the link will be added.